-Mule Deer, Sierra Nevada Ecoregion, Central Valley and Sierra Nevada Province, X6a, X6b, and X7a Deer Hunt Zones
+Mule Deer, Sierra Nevada Ecoregion, Central Valley and Sierra Nevada Province, X6a and X6b Deer Hunt Zones

-This area contains an estimated 9,400 deer from two herds in the premium hunt zones X6a, X6b and X7a, which represents a large portion of the states deer.
+This area contains an estimated 9,400 deer in the premium hunt zones X6a and X6b.
 Deer have both economic and ecological value in this area that make this a big game priority for the state of California.
 In addition to deer, this area contains pronghorn, an expanding population of elk, and occasionally bighorn sheep and gray wolf.

-This priority focus area is located approximately between Reno, NV and Susanville, CA on the east side of the Sierra Nevada Range along Highway 395.
-Habitats vary and include sagebrush steppe and shrub communities, dense forest communities, and agriculture lands (Fig. 5).
+This priority focus area is located approximately between north of Reno, NV and Susanville, CA on the east side of the Sierra Nevada Range along Highway 395.
+Habitats vary and include sagebrush steppe and shrub communities, dense forest communities, and agriculture lands (Fig. 7).
 Limited information is available on deer movements, but these tend to be quick and short migrations with several stopovers.
-In the Loyalton-Truckee Herd, stopover areas include Antelope Valley Wildlife Area, Dog Valley, Bear Valley, and the lands around Prosser and Boca Reservoirs.

-Most of the area is owned by public agencies, with the Tahoe and Lassen National Forests, BLM, and CDFW's Hallelujah Junction and Doyle Wildlife Areas (HJWA) being the major public land holdings (Fig. 6).
+Most of the area is owned by public agencies, with the Plumas, Humboldt-Toiyabe, and Lassen National Forests, BLM, and CDFW's Doyle and Bass Hill Wildlife Areas being the major public land holdings (Fig. 8).
 Private timber companies also own large portions of forested areas within this area.
-Most other lands held in private ownership are interspersed along the highway including developments at Cold Springs, Doyle, Janesville and others.
+Most other lands held in private ownership are interspersed along the highway including developments at Doyle, Janesville and others.
 Livestock grazing, human developments, recreation, and timber harvest are the predominant land uses.